flowscripter/dynamic-cli-framework/README.md

 Implicit and explicit array indexing is supported when specifying nested complex option properties.
 However the implicit indexing is only applied to the last nested property reference.
-As an example these would be equivalent:
+The following are equivalent:

     --foo.bar=1 --foo.bar=2
     --foo.bar[0]=1 --foo.bar[1]=2